Sergih28/dotfiles/README.md

 1. Install yarn (for some neovim plugins)
 1. Install fzf, ripgrep and fd (for telescope)
 1. Install neovim
+1. Install DAP related things (more info in the dap plugin file)

 ### Other things